JKlesmith/Deep_Sequencing_Analysis/README.md

-# PythonScripts
+# Deep Sequencing Data Analysis
-Python scripts used for data analysis
+Software used for data analysis